Actionable Energy Intelligence

 Empowered to Shape the Company’s Future

 Aislin is a key player for the PNM Peak Saver Program and directly project managed the iOT Telemetry deployment at over 80 NM locations.
-He directly managed B&D Industries team members in their subcontract to Enbala to ensure safety, timeliness, quality, and budget performance.
+He directly managed B&D Industries team members in their subcontract to Generac to ensure safety, timeliness, quality, and budget performance.
 Additionally, he developed the Scope of Work (SOW) for the remote BAS scripting (Trane, iCSI, ACS) for over 40 PNM Peak Saver locations for automated demand response.
-He served as the lead in addressing and PNM & Enbala telemetry design issue that included close coordination with a licensed electrical engineering firm.
+He served as the lead in addressing and PNM & Generac telemetry design issue that included close coordination with a licensed electrical engineering firm.
 He managed all projects from ‘zero to one’ ahead of schedule and well under budget.
 He is fluent with Building Automation Systems and expert in the quantitative analysis of vast interval data recording (IDR) data sets.
-He also led Enbala’s first Distributed Energy Management Software (DERMS) deployment with PNM in New Mexico.
+He also led Generac’s first Distributed Energy Management Software (DERMS) deployment with PNM in New Mexico.
 Aislin has been with Mountain Vector Energy since 2018.

 Technical Program Manager